loggy01/alpharing/README.md

 1. **Accept FASTAs**:

-   In this step, AlphaRING accepts two FASTAs: a monomeric wild-type protein and a counterpart missense variant differing by a single residue.
+   In this step, AlphaRING accepts two FASTAs: a monomeric wild-type protein and a counterpart variant differing by a single residue.

 2. **Predict structures**: